-Australia's most notorious bushranger has split public opinion for more than a century – he is regarded as a cold-blooded murderer by some and as a hero by others.
+Australia's most notorious bushranger has split public opinion for more than a century – he is a cold-blooded murderer to some and a hero to others.

 How did the events of early European settlement shape Ned Kelly's attitudes and turn this charismatic young man to crime?

 Students dig deep into the turbulent life of Ned Kelly on this guided tour of the Library's collection and explore different perspectives to draw their own conclusion on the controversial question about Ned Kelly: was he a hero or a villain?

 - explore the Library's unique heritage spaces, including the iconic La Trobe Reading Room, on a guided tour

 - view significant Ned Kelly artefacts in the Changing face of Victoria exhibition, including Ned Kelly's armour

 - consider different perspectives of colonial life in Victoria by examining a variety of items in the Library's collection